Nilla Pizzi: 1960s–1980s

-She opened a night club in Acapulco paying homage to Fred Buscaglione, who had died prematurely and tragically shortly before.
+She opened a nightclub in Acapulco paying homage to Fred Buscaglione, who had died prematurely and tragically shortly before.
 The club was reportedly attended by other big names such as Frank Sinatra, Sammy Davis Junior, Curd Jürgens, and Caterina Valente.
 In June 1961, she participated in the Giugno della Canzone Napoletana.
 In 1962 she performed at the first Cantagiro singing "Un mondo per noi", but did not reach the final.
 In the same year she embarked on the first of a thirty-year series of successful tours in Australia, where she also appeared on local TV.
 In 1964 she was among the 42 participants of the first edition of Un disco per l'estate, with the song "Abbronziamoci insieme", but she failed to reach the final.
 In the same year she participated in the television parody of The Three Musketeers for the variety show Biblioteca di Studio Uno, directed by Antonello Falqui and set up by the Quartetto Cetra, playing Queen Anne of Austria, alongside Claudio Villa who played King Louis XIII.
 She then received the prestigious Grande Cervo d'Oro award from the Libyan government and in 1965 she won the Sandrigo Festival, in the province of Vicenza, with the Venetian-language song "Ti, te se timido".
 In the same year she returned to work as an actress: directed by Alberto Lattuada she played Sostrata in the film adaptation of Machiavelli's The Mandrake, alongside Totò, Romolo Valli, Rosanna Schiaffino and Philippe Leroy.